tommm/flpavatar/readme.md

 [![Xekko](http://xekko.co.uk/public/images/logo_xekko_color.png "Xekko Resources")](http://resources.xekko.co.uk "Xekko Resources")

 ## First / Last Post Avatar
-This plugin allows you to generate avatar information for the first and/or last post for use on your forum's home page (index), forum display (forumdisplay), search results and thread page (showthread).
+This plugin allows you to generate avatar information for the first and/or last post for use on your forum's home page (index), forum display (forumdisplay), private messages (including tracking), search results and thread page (showthread).

 While this plugin generates the information it does not automatically create the image.
 It is up to you to decide how best to implement the avatar onto the page.